matanox/clojure-tutorial/readme.md

 #### defining immutable variables

-We can define values (a bit confusing but they are called `Vars` in clojure jargon):
+We can define immutable values (a bit confusing but they are called `Vars` in clojure jargon):
 ```
 (def my-val 5)
 ```